Kd0ve/Kd0ve.github.io/content/post/portswigger-day-one/index.md

 In the example, they had us login to an authenticated account, which had an admin cookie set to false.
 You can easily use a cookie editor and change the admin setting in that cookie to "true".

 ### Horizontal Privilege Escalation
 This relates to traversing different accounts using things like user IDs, often GUIDs.
-Although sometimes these ID settings are in a predictable pattern, such as being set to the username of the user, however often they are a random string of numbers and letters used to identify different accounts.
+Although sometimes these ID settings are in a predictable pattern, such as being set to the username of the user, often they are a random string of numbers and letters used to identify different accounts.

 ### Unpredictable ID
 This is a similar idea to the unpredictable URL, where the ID is unpredictable.
 In the example lab, we had to go to the user account from their blog posts, which would leak the GUID in the URL, which can be input in the "My Account" panel, which will go to their account, where the password was exposed in the HTML.